 iii.
 Finally, make the following modifications to the test script for opening the website in the Chrome browser:

 Upon executing the above test script, Selenium will first launch the Chromedriver server, which starts the Chrome browser and performs the steps.
-The execution of the actual steps is very similar to what you’ve seen with Firefox and the Internet Explorer above.
+This execution is very similar to what you’ve seen with Firefox and the Internet Explorer above.

 We’ve tried to make this Selenium Webdriver Python tutorial as intuitive as we could.
 Multiple examples that we’ve added can help you to get a quick heads-up on while working with Selenium using Python.